-- Development and use of clean energy technologies and energy efficiency: Applications for this program were accepted online from January 15 through March 15.
-Decisions were made in July 2019.
+- Development and use of clean energy technologies and energy efficiency: Applications for this program will be accepted online from January 15 through March 16.
+Decisions will be made by July 2020.

 Note that these are no longer rolling grant opportunities.
-All applications for 2019 for these programs must be completed online by the established deadlines to be considered.
+All applications for 2020 must be completed online by the established deadlines in order to be considered.

 Click here for more information about the Met-Ed /Penelec Sustainable Energy Fund, details about these grant opportunities, and links to the grant applications.